Enys Gardens Bluebells Festival 2025: Dates, Art Exhibition & Oil Painting Classes

 — Sarah Trethowan

-Enjoy a special half day plein air oil painting class with Rachel to let your creativity flow in the tranquil grounds of Enys Gardens.
+Unleash your creativity with a special half day plein air oil painting class nestled among the tranquil bluebells at the Enys Gardens Bluebells Festival.

 “What an incredible class - I had never used oil paints before!
 This was a unique opportunity to ‘play’ with a new medium in a safe, friendly and inspiring environment.
 I’m new to painting and a little afraid of colour, but I left feeling enthused and excited.
 Due to the small class size Rachel, was able to come round to each of us individually and give us suggestions and feedback.
 This made a huge difference to my confidence and I think gave us all interesting points to think about and develop in our work.”